 Diamond inclusions can either be external or internal.
 More so, the types of inclusions found in diamonds are feathers, clouds, and crystals commonly.

-Inclusions found in diamonds are usually natural, and the reason behind them developing is the pressure faced by the raw diamond as it forms in the earth’s crust.
+Inclusions found in diamonds are usually natural, and the reason behind their development is the pressure faced by the raw diamond as it forms in the earth’s crust.

-The way to measure diamond clarity is done by checking them on the GIA clarity chart, which goes as- Included, Slightly Included (SI1 and SI2), Very Slightly Included (VS1 and VS2), Very Very Slightly Included (VVS1 and VVS2), Internally Flawless (VVS1 and VVS2) to Flawless.
+The way to measure diamond clarity is done by checking them on the GIA diamond clarity chart, which goes as- Included, Slightly Included (SI1 and SI2), Very Slightly Included (VS1 and VS2), Very Very Slightly Included (VVS1 and VVS2), Internally Flawless to Flawless.
 Each clarity rating indicates a range, inclusions in two diamonds of the same clarity grade may differ.